PCT national phase entry into foreign countries: What to know

 PPH is available in Mexico.

-US national phase
+US national stage

 The US has a 30-month national stage deadline.
 Unlike other patent offices, the USPTO requires each patent applicant to disclose known prior art.
 This is an ongoing duty throughout the application process that ends when the US patent is granted.
 See this post on how the US national phase differs from other countries.